 - Trainers should only be worn for sport, or activities on the tennis courts during break and lunchtimes and are not to be worn in school.

-- No jewellery is allowed except one small stud earring in each ear, a light chain, or plain ring.
+- No jewellery is allowed except one small stud earring in each earlobe, a light chain, or one plain ring.
 Nasal, tongue or other forms of facial or body piercing (including retainers) are forbidden.

 After the Easter holiday, a pale blue button t-shirt with the Neatherd school shield on it in red may be worn in place of the shirt and tie.
 If students are cold, a blazer (and NOT another kind of jacket or sweatshirt) should be worn over the school polo shirt.
 Alternatively, students are free to continue wearing full winter uniform.